kontena/pharos-docs/addons/kontena-storage.md

       use_all_nodes: true
       # It's highly recommended to set directories and/or device_filter,
       # otherwise expanding storage does not work properly (see https://github.com/rook/rook/issues/1957)
+      # Devices should be preferred over directories (better performance)
       directories:
       - path: /mnt/data1
       # device_filter: ^sd[a-d]